mehrdadma1994/Learning-Management-System-LMS-/README.md

 - **Discussion Forums**: Students and instructors can engage in course discussions.
 - **Progress Tracking**: Students can track their learning progress, grades, and upcoming deadlines.
 - **Notifications**: Get notifications about new assignments, upcoming exams and announcements.
-- **Reports & Analytics**: Admins can view reports on student performance, course engagement, and more.
+- **Reports & Analytics**: Admins can view reports on student performance, course engagement, and more .
 - **Certificates**: Issue completion certificates to students who successfully complete courses.

 ## Technologies Used